ananthsekar007/presidio-web/README.md

 3. To run your migration, run `yarn db:migrate` in project root directory
 4. During project setup, it is enough to run `yarn db:migrate`

-## Setup Stripe CLI

-1. Install [Stripe CLI](https://stripe.com/docs/stripe-cli#install) for your environment
-2. Login to Stripe account for that project using `stripe login` command
-3. Listen to Stripe events with the following command.
-Eg. This command will listen to only stripe payment succeeded trigger `stripe listen --events payment_intent.succeeded --forward-to localhost:8000/webhook`

-## Dev Notes

-Import hoa_dev.sql file from cloud.gogosoon.com for Dummy data